zendframework/zf2-documentation/docs/languages/en/modules/zend.mvc.services.rst

     ``factories`` subkeys.
 These are used to configure a scoped service manager container, from which controllers will be retrieved.

-    Additionally, the scoped container is configured to use the ``Di`` service as both an initializer as well as an abstract service factory -- effectively allowing you to fall back to DI in order to retrieve your controllers.
+    Additionally, the scoped container is configured to use the ``Di`` service as an abstract service factory -- effectively allowing you to fall back to DI in order to retrieve your controllers.
+    If you want to use ``Zend\Di`` to retrieve your controllers, you must white-list them in your DI configuration under the ``allowed_controllers`` key (otherwise, they will just be ignored).

     Finally, if the loaded controller is ``Pluggable``, an initializer will inject it with the ``ControllerPluginBroker`` service.